WALKERS’ WORLD

 The trail continues with a bit of up and down but is not difficult into Pamplona (known for its Running of the Bulls Festival).
 The town has a lot of interesting things to explore so arriving with time to sightsee is a good idea, in fact, building in an extra day here is worth considering.
 This city was once home to the kings of Navarre and many are interred in the Cathedral.
 Pamplona is famous for its "pintxos" - snacks consumed with drinks before dinner - and after completing the first stage of the Camino you may want to indulge.

 Day 5 PAMPLONA TO PUENTE LA REINA 21 km The walk today is moderate in difficulty with a few hills but nothing steep.
 From Sierra de Perdon you can see back to Pamplona and onward to Puente le Reina.
 The trail goes though villages like Cizur Mayor, Zariquiegui and Uterga where drinks and snacks can be found.
 There is a small optional side-trip to an amazing octagonal church at Eunate that probably belonged to the Knights Templar.
 At the town of Puente la Reina (Queen's Bridge) you will cross the bridge that was built in the 11th century thanks to a donation by the queen.
 Until then pilgrims had been exploited by ferry operators taking them across the river that was often too deep to ford.
 The Camino is part of this town's narrow, cobble-stoned main street.
 In medieval times this street was lined with businesses catering to pilgrims and today we find the much same with restaurants and shops.
-The hotel is right on that main street so you feel the medieval atmosphere.
+The hotel is right on that main street so you feel the historic atmosphere.

 Day 6 PUENTE LA REINA TO ESTELLA 24 km Another day of moderate walking through the countryside of Navarre dotted with hamlets catering to walkers.
 In the distance one sees a range of hills that were home to religious hermits in the 10th and 11th centuries.
 Just outside Puente la Reina is a section of Roman road that was built about 100 AD and was repaired in the Middle Ages.
 The town of Estella sits astride a craggy bend in the river and was once a major stop for pilgrims.
 Because of this there are many religious buildings but of more interest is usually the historic main square surrounded by shady arcades.
-After a long walk sitting in the square enjoying an ice cream or a cold drink is delightful.
+After a long walk, sitting in the square enjoying an ice cream or a cold drink is delightful.

 Day 7 ESTELLA TO LOS ARCOS 21 km Just outside Estella the Camino passes the interesting Cistercian monastery of Irache that dates back to the 900's.
 At the next village, Villamayor, one sees the Castle of St Esteban de Deyo atop the hill above the town.
 The castle is an interesting side-trip but a steep climb.
 When you reach the town of Los Arcos you will find yourself in the beginning of wine country.
 The La Rioja wine region is famous for its excellent red wines but also well-known for its cuisine - meat grilled over a fire of dried vine leaves, bean stews, white asparagus, potatoes cooked in Rioja wine or luscious fresh peaches with cinnamon.
 At Irache you will pass the famous “wine fountain” where Bodegas Irache Winery have a spout from which pilgrims can help themselves to a free glass of wine.